swanickt/IBM-Python-for-AI-and-Data-Science/README.md

 Keeping useful labs and assignments for the IBM course "Python for Data Science, AI &amp; Development" in this repo.

-Some of the useful concepts from this course include Pandas, Numpy, Matplotlib, REST APIs & HTTP requests, and Web Scraping.
+Some of the useful concepts from this course include Pandas, Numpy, Matplotlib, REST APIs & HTTP requests, HTTP protocol using the Requests library, and Web Scraping.